-This self-study in the field of raw materials was years ago, and I don't remember all the details.
+This self-study in the field of raw materials was years ago and I don't remember all the details.
 However, I remember clearly and with a certain sadness that I was in the middle of the first bull market of my life.
 It happened in the raw materials sector, and I benefited from that development for a decade.
 As you can see, stocks aren't the only area where bulls and bears exist.

-These early commodity investing experiences also played a role in my success as co-manager of an offshore hedge fund, studying the global flows of capital, commodities, goods and information.
-In 1980, at the age of 37, I was able to retire.
-The stock market, on the other hand, had been a disaster for most of the time.
-In 1966 the Dow Jones closed at 995,15 points.
-In 1982 it stood at 800 points - a full 20 percent loss after 16 years.
-(And I didn't even factor in the effect of inflation, which was worse than ever in US history in those 16 years.)
-Americans withdrew their money from equity funds.
-In 1979, a now famous Business Week cover proclaimed, “Stocks are dead!"
-I disagreed with that.
-When I said publicly in 1982 that the bear market in stocks was over and that it was probably time to start investing in stocks again, I was thought crazy.
+These early experiences with commodity investments also played a role in mine Success as co-manager of an offshore hedge fund, where I studied the world flows of capital, raw materials, goods and information.
+1980, in Age of 37 years, I was able to retire.
+The stock market, on the other hand, had been a disaster most of the time.
+In 1966, the Dow Jones closed at 995,15 points.
+In 1982 it was at 800 points - a full 20 percent drop after 16 years.
+(And I'm not even counting the effect of inflation, which in those 16 years was the worst in US history.)
+Americans pulled their money out of mutual funds.
+In 1979, a now famous cover photo proclaimed the Business Week: "Stocks are dead!"
+I wasn't that one Opinions.
+When I said publicly in 1982 that the bear market was over and it was probably time to start investing in stocks again, I was thought crazy.
 That was a good sign.
-I had already realized then that I had made most of my money by investing where no one else was, and the stock market was far too pessimistic at the time.
+I was already then clear It had become clear that I made most of my money investing where nobody else did, and the stock market was far too pessimistic at the time.
 It was time to take a different path.
-When the Dow rose more than 1983 percent to 50 points in a single year in 1.200, experts began to warn: “Better sell.
+In 1983, when the Dow rose more than 50 percent to 1.200 in a single year, pundits began to warn, "You'd better sell.
 This development is crazy.
 It's going too fast and too far.”
-And then, of course, there was one of the biggest bull markets in history and the Dow topped the 1999 mark in 11.000.
-The Dow and the S&P index increased more than tenfold in the 80s and 90s.
+And then, of course, came one of the biggest stock bull markets in history, and the Dow topped that in 1999 Brand of 11.000 points.
+The Dow and S&P indexes increased more than tenfold in the 80s and 90s.
 The Nasdaq was about 2000 times higher in 25 than it was in 1980.
 But it couldn't go on forever.
 That never happens in the markets.
-Eighteen years is a long time on the stock market - and indeed the average length of significant bull markets in stocks and commodities.
+18 years is a long time in the stock market - and indeed the average length of major bull markets in stocks and commodities.

 The new economy was contrary to common sense